 - Do not contain a meta No-Index tag

 As you can see from this list, there are lots of directives you can give that would cause Google not to include pages in its index.
-Without that compliant vs. non-compliant designation, you’d likely have to crawl all your URLs and rule each of these out manually before arriving at a true list of pages you want to be indexed.
+Without that indexable vs. non-indexable designation, you’d likely have to crawl all your URLs and rule each of these out manually before arriving at a true list of pages you want to be indexed.

-In Botify, you can just go to the URL explorer and filter to view all compliant pages.
+In Botify, you can just go to the URL explorer and filter to view all indexable pages.

 How does this help you with your XML sitemap?
 We’re glad you asked!

-Just use our handy “Export XML Sitemaps” functionality and automatically export your site’s full list of compliant URLs into XML sitemap format.
+Just use our handy “Export XML Sitemaps” functionality and automatically export your site’s full list of indexable URLs into XML sitemap format.